Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Oncocytic carcinoma

-Oncocytic carcinoma, also known as oncocytic adenocarcinoma, is a rare, predominantly oncocytic neoplasm whose malignant nature is reflected both by its abnormal morphologic features and infiltrative growth.
+Oncocytic carcinoma, also known as oncocytic adenocarcinoma, is a rare, predominantly oncocytic neoplasm whose malignant nature is reflected both by its abnormal morphological features and infiltrative growth.
 Oncocytic carcinoma represents less than 1% of almost 3,100 salivary gland tumors accessioned to the AFIP files during a 10-year period.[

 Approximately 33% of the patients usually develop parotid masses that cause pain or paralysis.[